 Concerns with Diagnostic Criteria

 However, some researchers believe PTSD is actually underdiagnosed.
-Admittedly, there’s only so much research claiming PTSD is overdiagnosed.
-Furthermore, some evidence indicates that there are a number of adults who meet the PTSD diagnosis criteria who haven’t received any help. ⁵
+Admittedly, there’s only so much research to claim PTSD is overdiagnosed.
+Furthermore, some evidence indicates that many adults meet the PTSD diagnosis criteria but haven’t received any help. ⁵

 Obviously, underdiagnoses also raise much concern.
 For example, those with PTSD are much more likely to attempt suicide than the general population. ⁶